If you do a Google search for Bite Me BBQ Bloody Mary, you come across many results that highly recommend the gigantic concoction.

 They came out and she wasn’t lying.
 A large beer mug about the size of Antarctica was placed on our table via a forklift.
 (Please read that contextually).

-The Bloody Mary came with a little buffet of treats: spare rib, hot link in a bun, burnt end, cheese cube, pickle, celery, olives and a couple other items.
+The Bloody Mary came with a little buffet of treats: spare rib, hot link in a bun, burnt end, cheese cube, pickle, celery, olives and a couple of other items.
 The pickle was delicious, the hot link was delicious, I don’t do olives or cheese, the rib was just ok.
 Damon shared the sentiment that it tasted a little soggy being dunked in the Sea of Bloody Mary.

 Honestly, I was starting to get a little full from the food alone.